kingsdigitallab/alice-thornton/frontend/posts/blog/2023-07-10-at-the-margins.md

 ![Marginal annotations on a manuscript page.]({{ "/assets/img/posts/book1_80-left-margin-crop.jpg" | url }} "Part of the marginal annotations at Book 1 p.80"){.media-left}

-There is a good deal of marginalia summarising the main text in the margins of the books, but far from evenly distributed: it appears only in *Book 1* and *Book 3*.
-It's most extensive in the first 64 pages of *Book 3*, which has a large space set aside throughout.
-But even there the marginal annotation stops very abruptly.
+There are plenty of marginal summaries of the main text in the the books, but they're far from evenly distributed: they appear only in *Book 1* and *Book 3*.
+The material is most extensive in the first 64 pages of *Book 3*, which has a large space set aside throughout, but even there the marginal annotation stops very abruptly.

 In *Book 1*, most of it is on one heavily annotated page (p.80), where